Season of Birth Control

 I watch in horror as the parents allow their little Precious to believe that the smelly pen, failure of a cover letter worked and actually landed the Wee One with a face to face interview with Santa.
 The CEO of the Holidays happens to be the big man himself, sitting in his big executive chair with his sexy little tart of an assistant in the colored hose and a short green skirt down at the local department store.
 Helicopter mom and dad may see a simple visit with Santa, and treat the Santa Elf assistants with impatience, but I see a face to face with the CEO of Christmas and an Executive Assistant that has the CEO’s ear.
 There is no excuse to go in unprepared and never dis on the EA!
 As we waited in line, I saw failure after failure as the applicants were hoisted into Santa’s lap and then broke under pressure unable to answer the simplest of interview questions.
 Practice people practice!

 Why not just have the kid show up late smelling like cigarette smoke and have their hand me down flip phone go off while being interviewed on Santa’s lap?
 You are never too young to practice your interview skills.
-When our little candidate starts crying, of course, the helicopter parent come to the rescue and hands their balling babe a trophy in the form of a candy cane for trying soooo hard.
+When our little candidate starts crying, of course, the helicopter parent comes to the rescue and hands their balling babe a trophy in the form of a candy cane for trying soooo hard.
 They then have the audacity of giving the CEO the evil eye as they scurry away with their sobbing little brat.
 Don’t coddle that kid.
 That was a FAIL Biatches!
 This is where a “woodshed whupping” or two would have toughened up a kid.
 In the least, a “Get back in the saddle” life lesson could be dished out.
-I could already picture this same parent showing up to the job interview with their proud college graduate and then calling me directly to say the job offer was inadequate. (yes, this really happens) Next time I have an opening for BusyBody Helicopter parent, I will know where to go a trolling with my business cards.
+I could already picture this same parent showing up to the job interview with their proud college graduate and then calling me directly to say the job offer was inadequate. (yes, this really happens) Next time I have an opening for BusyBody Helicopter parent, you will find me at the mall during the holidays trolling with my business cards.

 Practice people, PRACTICE!